-The following figure shows models for the electromagnetic brake type and single-phase 200 to 230 VAC input.
+The figure shows models for the electromagnetic brake motor and single-phase 200 to 230 VAC input.

-Cables represented in gray color are supplied with the product or sold separately.
-Keep 30 m (98.4 ft.) or less for the wiring distance between the motor and driver.
+- 1 Keep 30 m (98.4 ft.) or less for the wiring distance between the motor and driver. - 2 Accessory.

 - Have the connector plugged in securely.
-Insecure connector connection may cause malfunction or damage to the motor or driver. - When plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
+Insecure connections may cause malfunction or damage to the motor or driver. - When plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
 The residual voltage may cause electric shock. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
 If the lead wires are connected with their polarities reversed, the electromagnetic brake will not operate properly.

-- If the distance between the motor and driver is extended to 20 m (65.6 ft.) or longer, use a power supply of 24 VDC±4%. - When unplugging the connector, do so while pressing the latches on the connector. - · When installing the motor to a moving part, use an accessory flexible cable offering excellent flexibility.
+- When unplugging the connector, do so while pressing the latches on the connector. - When installing the motor on a moving part, use a flexible cable having excellent flex resistance.
 Refer to p.55 for details.